-Teachers will check work completed from Class Dojo - this could be via a quiz, a photo of a task via a Teams conversation .
+Teachers will check work completed - this could be via a quiz, a photo of a task via a Teams/Zoom conversation

-Through Microsoft Teams live lessons, pupils are able to receive immediate feedback on their learning.
-Additional feedback may also be through online platforms such as Class Dojo.
+Through Microsoft Teams/Zoom live lessons, pupils are able to receive immediate feedback on their learning.
+Additional feedback may also be through online platforms such as teams/zoom and class dojo or tapestry.